 Can you believe it’s September already?
 Better fill your diaries before you blink and it’s over.

-Don’t put your shorts away just yet, we reckon there’s still a little bit of sunshine left before we can all start raiding our scarf collection – after all, it’s technically not Autumn until September 23.
+Don’t put your shorts away just yet, we reckon there’s still a little bit of sunshine left before we can all start raiding our scarf collection – after all, it’s technically not autumn until September 23.
 With a plethora of different events happening throughout September, there’s plenty to keep you all busy and entertained.
 Here are Secret London’s picks for the best things to do in London in September 2021.
 Let’s get started!

 Totally Thames is an annual celebration of the River Thames, featuring brilliant and diverse events such as riverside walks, exhibitions, art projects, and workshops for children and adults alike.
 View the full lineup of events here.